Databricks · Governed AI · Financial Services

 04What audit-ready means in practice

 Audit-ready does not mean slow.
-It means the organization can explain, reconstruct, and validate what the AI system did.
-With Databricks, this usually means controlled data access through Unity Catalog, logged model interactions through AI Gateway, and grounded responses through Mosaic AI retrieval.
+Instead, it means the organization can explain, reconstruct, and validate what the AI system did.
+With Databricks, this usually involves three things.
+First, controlled data access through Unity Catalog.
+Second, logged model interactions through AI Gateway.
+Third, grounded responses through Mosaic AI retrieval.l.

 05Why this matters now

-For North American finance organizations that want to move from black-box AI to governed, audit-ready GenAI, Logesys is your the Databricks Implementation partner.
+For North American finance organizations that want to move from black-box AI to governed, audit-ready GenAI, Logesys is your Databricks implementation partner.